Waterloo Farm lagerstätte: History and discovery

-By the mid-90’s, the road cutting was frequently collapsing due to the dip direction of the strata being towards the road.
+By the mid-90's, the road cutting was frequently collapsing due to the dip direction of the strata being towards the road.
 This led to a near permanent closure of one lane for safety reasons.
 After there had been a failed attempt to mitigate the situation with steel barriers in the mid-nineties, the newly established South African National Road Agency Limited (SANRAL) published a call for tenders to upgrade the road.
 This would prove a propitious opportunity for Robert Gess as, by this time, he was struggling to secure further funding for excavations and research.
 In September 1999, Gess, who had taken up residence in Bathurst (45 km away from Makhanda), heard that a group of consulting engineers from Jeffares and Green (now known as JG Africa) had been awarded the tender to cut back and stabilise the cuttings.
 He immediately contacted the company and SANRAL to inform them of the sensitivity of the site.
 SANRAL made funds available for Gess to rescue some of the shale for scientific research.
 This was hand mined in blocks by Gess and a team under his direction before being transported on a flat-bed truck to his property in Bathurst.
 Gess built a shed roof over the sample to protect them from the rapid decay that characterises the shale when exposed to weather.
-It is from meticulous excavation of these recued blocks that most subsequent discoveries have been and continue to be made.
+It is from meticulous excavation of these rescued blocks that most subsequent discoveries have been and continue to be made.
 A similar process during further roadworks in 2007 and 2008 yielded an even larger haul of fossiliferous blocks which are stored in sheds constructed by SANRAL.

-The fossils are housed and researched by the Devonian Ecosystems project, (funded by the Millennium Trust and South African Centre of Excellence in Palaeosciences) in the Albany Museum’s Devonian lab at 87 Beaufort Street, Makhanda (formerly Rhini or Grahamstown).
+The fossils are housed and researched by the Devonian Ecosystems project, (funded by the Millennium Trust and South African Centre of Excellence in Palaeosciences) in the Albany Museum's Devonian lab at 87 Beaufort Street, Makhanda (formerly Rhini or Grahamstown).
 They have provided the material for extensive research by Dr Rob Gess and his collaborators, and an ongoing stream of significant papers.